Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.8.1 |

 Concerns non-living entities: boats, minecarts, frames, armor stands.
-When destroyed, they no longer drop their corresponding item.
+When destroyed, they no longer return their corresponding item.

 /gamerule doEntityDrops false